au-bio-bootcamp/Exercise-7/README.md

  a.
 For this step, we will submit the job to the ASC queue.
 As done in previous exercises, copy `/home/shared/biobootcamp/data/example_ASC_queue_scripts/GATK_example.sh` to your current directory.
 Submit it to the ASC queue system using the directions at the bottom of the script.

  b.
-While this job runs, explore and read more about the options of GATK in the `ascdocs` under `16.  sequence_analysis`.
+While this job runs, explore and read more about the options of GATK [here](https://hpcdocs.asc.edu/content/gatk-0).

  c.
 At this point, we will work directly with the VCF file in various ways. `less –S Lamellibrachia_luymesi_transcriptomic_variants.vcf` and look it over.
 Note how information in the file is structured, which should be familiar from our lecture on variant calling and the VCF standard format.